 It's September in Portland and everywhere!
 Are you clutching your Tevas for dear life or knitting yourself a sweater and swan-diving into fall?
 Either way, there are some great things happening this month both online and in-person to make the seasonal transition nice and easy during an otherwise all-around fraught time in the world.
-We've rounded up the biggest happenings below, from Art in the Pearl Past Event Like List to the Portland Latin American Film Festival Past Event Like List to a virtual talk with Pulitzer Prize-winning author Colson Whitehead Past Event Like List .
+We've rounded up the biggest happenings below, from Art in the Pearl Past Event List to the Portland Latin American Film Festival Past Event List to a virtual talk with Pulitzer Prize-winning author Colson Whitehead Past Event List .
 Want even more options?
 Check out our complete streaming, in-person, and protests & resistance calendars.

 SEPTEMBER 2-12